-If your company buys something as a service from another company, then you may be able to use Service Monitoring to hold your supplier accountable.
+If your company buys something as a service from another company, then you may be able to use Service Management to hold your supplier accountable.
 This ensures that you get the service that you are paying for - and that your customers get the service that they are paying for, too.
 This will drive-up customer satisfaction, and may even enable you to charge your customers a premium for better service.
 Or alternatively, it can ensure that you only pay for what you get, saving you and your customers money.

 If you pay a third-party to install your connected devices, then you want to know when devices go live, and whether they are well-installed, or suffer from Kindergarten problems.
 You also want to put in place processes to ensure that everything is always done right, and problems are quickly caught and resolved.
-Service Monitoring is the right tool.
+Service Management is the right tool.

 Your connected device needs to be connected to the internet somehow, for example by cellular connectivity, in which case you’ll be buying-in the SIMs and the service that goes with them.
 Are you getting the data throughput, signal strength and dependability that you’re paying for?
-By feeding live metadata from your comms provider into DevicePilot, Service Monitoring can give you the answer on the same “single pane of glass” that you’re managing the rest of your service - see for example the blog post on how to do this by our partners EMnify.
+By feeding live metadata from your comms provider into DevicePilot, Service Management can give you the answer on the same “single pane of glass” that you’re managing the rest of your service - see for example the blog post on how to do this by our partners EMnify.

 - It could be high-power mains electricity (e.g. pumps and EV charging), in which case you want to prove that your DNO (Distribution Network Operator) is providing the specified voltage all the time, with very few outages.

 - If your device is powered by batteries, then you’ll want to keep a eye on battery drain (battery quality, or software/hardware issues), and automate some process for replacing the batteries in a timely way.